kearutherford/BerkeleyForestsAnalytics/README.md

 - $F_{p}$ is the fuel load in $kg/m^2$ for plot p
 - $F_{t}$ is the fuel load in $kg/m^2$ for transect t measured in plot p
-- $n$ is the number of total number of transects measured at plot p
+- $n$ is the total number of transects measured at plot p

 <br>